zoghbi-a/relativistic-reverberation-in-mcg-5-23-16-and-swift-j127.4-5654/README.md

 ### Description
 The analysis is organied into several python notebooks, which sometimes call outside functions either from my [toolset package `aztools`](https://zoghbi-a.github.io/aztools) or the `helpers.py` file.
+The lag calculations are done using the package [`fqlag`](https://zoghbi-a.github.io/fqlag).

 The analysis for each of the two sources is contained in the folders named `mcg5` and `sw2127` respectively.
 The `helper.py` script is used by both of them.